telerik/blazor-docs/knowledge-base/common-kb-render-fragment-parameter-null.md

 ## Possible Cause

-`RenderFragment` parameters are `null` by default and there is no really suitable place to make a check when passing the paramter as a property.
+`RenderFragment` parameters are `null` by default and there is no really suitable place to make a check when passing the parameter as a property.
 You can read more here: [https://github.com/dotnet/aspnetcore/issues/10270](https://github.com/dotnet/aspnetcore/issues/10270)

 So, for example, with a Telerik component such as the ComboBox, such templates (fragments) will throw exceptions if you pass them as a property.